mikechamberlain/coding-standards/README.md

 These are the C# coding standards and practices for new (non-legacy) code.
 This is a living document.
-Please discuss on #coding-standards and send a pull request if you would like to contribute.
+Please discuss on #code-quality and send a pull request if you would like to contribute.

 ## Philosophy: KISS